 Unlike some other software subscription models, an active Indigo Up-to-Date subscription is not required to use your purchased Indigo license (see How it works below for details)

-A one year Up-to-Date subscription is included with all Indigo 7 purchases (full or upgrade)
+A one year Up-to-Date subscription is included with all Indigo 7 purchases (full or upgrade, though some customers receiving free Indigo 7 upgrades from Indigo 6 may receive a shorter free period depending on the age of the Indigo 6 license)

 Up-to-Date subscriptions entitle you to all feature releases delivered during the subscription period

-Up-to-Date subscriptions include an Indigo Reflector (reflectors are longer available separately)
+Up-to-Date subscriptions include an Indigo Reflector (reflectors are no longer available separately)

 After the included first year is over, you will need to renew your subscription (currently $59.95USD - check our blog for any pricing updates) to continue to receive feature releases and for remote reflector access

 Bug fix releases will continue to be free after your subscription expires, but only for the feature release (i.e. 7.3 or 7.4, etc) of Indigo you were last entitled to use when the subscription expired (see How it works below for details)

 If a subscription's expiration date is older than 12 months, then a new license purchase is required to get the latest version (there will be no upgrade pricing available)